diequies/100daysofdata/README.md

 ---

+### **Day 145 of #100DaysOfData Challenge**

+Another day with the interview challenge, I am quite blocked with it.
+The data they give you is quite dirty and doesn't make sense in many cases.
+I will clean it and apply the ideas I had.
+In parallel we kept labeling for *Omdena*.
+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Not much work done, just another labeling batch and getting a bit concern about the data we have.
+We need a third source of images, even though not labeled.

+---

 ### **Day 144 of #100DaysOfData Challenge**

 Today I've been focused on my interview challenge, I haven't reach to a solution yet, but I am closer now.
 It is more a software engineering problem than a Data Science problem, but you need also some analysis skills.
 Also I had some time to spend on *Omdena* project, where we are struggling because of lack of people.